junwatu/extract-image-table-gpt4-vision/blog/image-table-gpt4-vision.md

 "What's in this image?"
 ```

-And then use the prompt in GPT4-Vision API:
+And then use the prompt in GPT4-Vision API with some image from the internet:

 ```js
 import OpenAI from "openai";